Chapter 19.125

 12. Surface Treatment.
 All parking lots and driveways shall be surfaced in accordance with LID principles as prescribed in the Stormwater Manual, MTMC 19.30.090(B), and approved engineering requirements.
 Surface treatment requirements for parking lots and driveways planned for heavier vehicle use shall be determined by the City Engineer.
 No gravel-surfaced parking lots are permitted.

 13. Traffic Control Devices.
-All traffic control devices, such as parking stripes designating car stalls, directional arrows or signs, bull rails, curbs, and other improvements, shall be installed as approved.
+All traffic control devices, such as parking stripes designating car stalls, directional arrows, signs, curbs, and other improvements, shall be MUTCD compliant and installed as approved.
 Paint or similar devices shall be used to delineate car stalls and directional arrows.
 Where pedestrian walks are used in parking lots for the use of foot traffic only, they shall be curbed or raised six inches above the lot surface.

 14. Striping.
 All striping in off-street parking areas shall be installed per the requirements of this chapter and maintained in good condition.